vedph/gve-doc/export/export-tei.md

 Having defined both the start and the desired end of our transformation, let us now proceed with the export pipeline.

-### Example - Stage 1
+### Example 1 - Stage 1

 First, we use a tree builder to create a tree from the GVE snapshot.
 We then compose version trees into a "multi" tree, containing all the branches we want to export.
-Say we want only to export `v4` and `v6` assuming them as the staged versions.
+Say we want only to export `v4` and `v6` assuming them as the staged versions, and that we want only trace features (dropping log features, in this example).

+>As remarked, when building the tree you can select the features you want in or out of the resulting nodes.
+Of course this depends on the annotations you will be using in generating the output.
+In this case we have no other metadata we are interested in; but there might be other cases where operations inject more metadata about e.g. other authors or revisors, ink types, etc. Any selected feature will be carried by its node, and pass through filters unless these are designed to affect them.

 Also, we need to restore the deleted nodes into the exported trees, because we are going to need them in our desired TEI format.
 So, we just configure the builder accordingly via its options.